-While her speech was emotional and amazing, Nicole obviously didn't thank her two older children, Connor, 22, and Isabella, 25, whom she adopted during her marriage to Tom Cruise.
-Nicole, who also didn't thank them when she won at the Emmys in September, has said very little about Connor and Isabella over the years, and while she's never revealed the exact reason, it most likely has something to do with Scientology.
+While her speech was emotional and amazing, Kidman didn't thank her two older children, Connor, 27, and Isabella, 29, whom she adopted during her marriage to Tom Cruise.
+Kidman, who also didn't thank them when she won at the Emmys in September 2018, has said very little about Connor and Isabella over the years, and while she's never revealed the exact reason, it most likely has something to do with Scientology.

-Tom is arguably the world's most famous Scientologist, and when Nicole and Tom divorced in 2001, Connor and Isabella, who were raised in the church, decided to live with their dad and remain devoted to their religion.
-Because Nicole is not a Scientologist, she is deemed an "SP," or "suppressive person," by the church, which means Scientologists should cut off all contact with them.
+Cruise is arguably the world's most famous Scientologist, and when Kidman and Cruise divorced in 2001, Connor and Isabella, who were raised in the church, decided to live with their dad and remain devoted to their religion.
+Because Kidman is not a Scientologist, she is deemed an "SP," or "suppressive person," by the church, which means Scientologists should cut off all contact with them.

 Admittedly, we don't know much about Kidman's four children, but read ahead to find out everything we do know about them so far!

 Leah Remini, who exposed the church and its leader, David Miscavige, on her show, "Leah Remini: Scientology and the Aftermath," touched on Kidman's estranged relationship with Connor and Isabella in her book, "Troublemaker: Surviving Hollywood and Scientology."
 Remini said that after attending Cruise's 2006 wedding to Katie Holmes, she was riding in a car with the siblings and asked if they had seen their mother recently, to which Isabella replied, "Not if I have a choice.
 Our mom is a f*cking SP."